rcahuana01/byu-ecen520-fall2024-520-assignments-rcahuana01/tx_download/UART_Transmitter_synth.md

 Future Changes:
 - Need to explain in more detail the need to carefully review the syntehsis logs.
 Perhaps provide a few examples of what to look for in the logs.
-- Rename this file to better match the assignment name -->
+- Rename this file to better match the assignment name
+- Several students had problems with the debouncer parameters.
+They would do a multiplication that resulted in a large number that didn't fit in 32 bits and then when dividing they would have an invalid number.
+Provide additional instructions or more exmaples on how to create this parameter without the overflow issue.
+  - Related to this, we need to have a testbench for the debouncer at the larger time scale so that we can catch this in simulation.
+-->